 - To expand and contract branches, click on the “+” and “-” buttons.

-- The icons that look like sections of chain provide links (not surprisingly) to other documents.
+- The icons that (depending upon version) look like sections of chain, arrows, or footprints provide links to other documents.
 Some of those documents consist of statutes, treaties, or judicial opinions; others are slide presentations that examine cases or doctrines in more detail.
 Once you have explored one of those collateral documents to your satisfaction, close the browser window to return to the main map.

 The maps and all of the collateral slide presentations are licensed under a Creative Commons License, the terms of which are available on the Permission page.